-The day-to-day management of operations is undertaken by the organisation's employee(s), who report to the Board of Trustees.
-During this reporting period, Collaborative Cures had two part time employees, one of whom worked with the organisation for 2 months.
+The day-to-day management of operations is undertaken by the organisation's employee, who reports to the Board of Trustees.
+During this reporting period, Collaborative Cures had one part time employee.

 VOLUNTEERS

 Collaborative Cures did not engage any volunteers during this reporting period.